Interact with your audience with new Community posts

 - Try linking out to your Community tab in the video description and with end cards so that it’s easy for your audience to find.

-- Poll to learn what your audience wants to see next: You can quiz your subscribers to see what they want to see next and consider refining your content based on their suggestions.
+- Poll to learn what your audience wants to see next: You can quiz your subscribers on what they want to see next and consider refining your content based on their suggestions.
 Community input may help you decide where to invest your time, producing more types of videos that your community requests.

 - Grow excitement with GIFs: Consider offering a sneak peek of the best moments from each video with a GIF and get your subscribers fired up to watch.